 This collection of tower-like temples dates back to the Indian Hinduism culture from the 4th to 13th centuries.
 It’s similar to the ruins of Angkor Wat but on a smaller, more approachable scale.
-The ruins are mostly well-preserved and easily accessible via a walking path from the parking lot.
+The well-preserved ruins are easily accessible via a walking path from the parking lot.

-The ruins of My Son are set amidst lush green Vietnamese countryside and mountains so you’ll get a glimpse of the more rural setting outside of the hustle and bustle of the city.
+The ruins of My Son are amidst lush green Vietnamese countryside and mountains so you can get a glimpse of the more rural setting outside of the hustle and bustle of the city.
 It’s so peaceful to wander through the area, admiring the ancient ruins and the beautiful landscape.

 For those who like to get out and see what lies beyond the Ancient Town, this Hoi An bicycle tour is for you!
-In this small-group tour, you’ll be guided through the countryside of central Vietnam, crossing over floating wooden bridges and through the lush rice paddies that surround Hoi An.
+In this small-group tour, you get to bike through the countryside of central Vietnam, crossing over floating wooden bridges and through the lush rice paddies that surround Hoi An.
 And don’t worry if you haven’t ridden a bike in a while, there are plenty of stops along the route to refresh and snap photos.

-One thing that makes this experience really special is the lunch stop at a local family’s home.
-They’ll prepare for you a traditional Vietnamese meal and share with you their cultural traditions.
-You’ll really feel like you’ve become part of the family as you experience first-hand the wonderful Vietnamese hospitality.
+One thing that makes this experience special is the lunch stop at a local family’s home.
+They’ll prepare you a traditional Vietnamese meal and share with you their cultural traditions.
+You’ll feel like you’ve become part of the family as you experience first-hand the wonderful Vietnamese hospitality.

 When you’ve recharged and absorbed their traditional way of life, hop back on your bike for a leisurely ride back to the city.
 This is definitely a tour you’ll be telling everyone back home about – from the sights of the surrounding countryside to being welcomed firsthand into a Vietnamese home.
 This Hoi An tour will add a personal touch to your trip to Vietnam!

 Then cruise down the Thu Bon River in a traditional bamboo basket boat.
 You’ll watch the fishermen at work and even have a go yourself.
-Here you’ll gain a glimpse into Vietnamese heritage as folk songs are sung around you and you’ll see the native gifts that are handmade from fresh coconut leaves.
+Here you’ll gain a glimpse into Vietnamese heritage as folk songs are sung around you.
+You’ll also see the native gifts that are handmade from fresh coconut leaves.

 This is one of the best tours in Hoi An to give you a real insight into the daily life of the local people!

-On this Hoi An food tour you’ll be guided through winding side streets to unassuming hidden gems where you’ll try closely-guarded Vietnamese recipes that have been passed down through the generations.
+On this Hoi An food tour, you’ll be guided through winding side streets to unassuming hidden gems where you’ll try closely-guarded Vietnamese recipes passed down through the generations.
 Try local specialties like Cao Lau, Mi Quang, and White Rose.

 This tour not only shows off the delicious cuisines of the city but also its fantastic atmosphere as you interact with cheerful locals and take in the sounds and smells of Hoi An at night.
 If you love food, you absolutely can’t miss this tour of Hoi An!

 This jam-packed tour of the Ba Na Hills is sure to be a crowd-pleaser.
-Did you know that Central Vietnam is home to the world’s longest cable car?
-So long in fact, that you’ll want to pack a sweater because it gets chilly all the way at the top.
-And you can bet the views of Central Vietnam’s coast far below are quite spectacular during your 3-mile long cable car ride!
+Did you know Central Vietnam is home to the world’s longest cable car?
+So long, you’ll want to pack a sweater because it gets chilly all the way at the top.
+And you can bet the views of Central Vietnam’s coast far below are pretty spectacular during your 3-mile-long cable car ride!